- Fed/State --- filing option utilizing third party software to file both the federal and South Carolina return electronically.

 The IRS began accepting corporate federal returns electronically in 2004.
 Participation by states to launch a Fed/State effort was sought by the IRS, but was delayed until 2006 by mutual agreement.South Carolina elected to delay offering Fed/State Corporate electronic filing until late 2007.
 This delay provided software developers and SCDOR the necessary time to fully test and successfully implement FedState Corporate EFile.

 The SC Department of Revenue went into "production" mode for Corporate FedState filing in August, 2007.
 The first software partner was approved for filing of Corporate FedState returns on August 31, 2007.
 It was CCH that was approved for tax year 2006 returns.
-Today, there are 15 approved products to file Corporate returns electronically by FedState filing methods.
+There were 15 approved products to file Corporate returns electronically by FedState filing methods in 2013.
+The approval/certification process for Corporate FedState EFile 2014 (tax year 2013) is underway and developers approval status will be updated periodically during the months of January and February.

-The 2013 filing season (tax year 2012) marked the 7th year of our FedState Corporate filing program and our numbers continue to grow (see returns filed by calendar year below).
+The 2014 filing season (tax year 2013) marks the 8th year of our FedState Corporate filing program and our numbers continue to grow (see returns filed by calendar year below).

 - 2007 - 22 returns